 Many will never forget the white patent leather Mary Jane shoes they would wear for the day and then not again until summer, at least until after Memorial Day!

 What do you get for your senior loved ones’ Easter basket?
 You know them best, of course, but here are some ideas to get you thinking.

-- A new hat (maybe one you pick together or add embellishments onto together as a multi-generational project)
+- A new hat (maybe one you pick together) or perhaps take an older hat and add embellishments onto together as a multi-generational project)